contraflux/charges/README.md

-# vector fields
+# charges
-Electron app to display 2D vector fields.
+Electron app to display the electric field caused by charges.